DavidCussans/timing-board-firmware/README.md

 The master firmware uses the [ipbb](https://github.com/ipbus/ipbb) build tool, and requires the ipbus system firmware.
 The following example procedure should build a board image for testing of the timing FMC.
 Note that a reasonably up-to-date operating system (e.g. Centos7) is required.
 You will need to run the scripts using python2.7 (not python3).
-If you are going to build on a computer outside of the CERN network, then you will need to run kerberos (kinit username@CERNNOSPAM.CH))
+If you are going to build on a computer outside of the CERN network, then you will need to run kerberos (kinit username@CERNNOSPAM.CH)).
+These instructions assume that you have your Xilinx Vivado licensing already setup for your enviroment.

 	mkdir work
 	cd work